 This service offers a review of the original marking for externally assessed units only (individual written exam papers) to ensure that the agreed mark scheme has been applied correctly and the marks awarded have been totalled correctly.
-A priority review of marking ROM can be requested for students whose place in Further/Higher Education depends on the outcome.
+It is not a remark of your paper.
+A priority review of marking ROM can be requested for students whose place in

+Further/Higher Education depends on the outcome.
 A photocopy of the reviewed script may also be requested for an additional fee.